Sebastian Castellio: Early career

-After leaving Lyon, Castellio made his way to Strasbourg where he met John Calvin.
-Having made a very strong impression on Calvin, Castellio enjoyed Calvin's company so much that he remained there for a whole week in the student hostel established by Calvin and his wife.
-Calvin, upon returning to Geneva, asked Castellio to join him in 1542 as Rector of the Collège de Genève.
-Castellio was also commissioned to preach in Vandoeuvres, a suburb of Geneva.

-Because of his unique relationship with Calvin, Castellio enjoyed great respect in the world of Protestant Christian theology.
-In 1542 he published his first book of Sacred Dialogues in Latin and French.

 In 1543, after the plague struck Geneva, Sebastian Castellio was one of the only divines in Geneva to visit the sick and console the dying.
 Though Calvin himself did visit the sick, others among the Genevan ministers did not.

-For his outstanding work, the Geneva City Council recommended Castellio's permanent appointment as preacher in Vandoeuvres; however in 1544 a campaign against him was initiated by Calvin.
+For his outstanding work, the Geneva City Council recommended Castellio's permanent appointment as preacher in Vandoeuvres; however, in 1544, a campaign against him was initiated by Calvin.
 At the time, Castellio decided to translate the Bible into his native French, and was very excited to ask for an endorsement from his friend Calvin, but Calvin's endorsement was already given to his cousin Pierre Olivetan's French translation of the Bible, so Castellio was rebuked and turned down.
 Calvin wrote to a friend regarding the matter: "Just listen to Sebastian's preposterous scheme, which makes me smile, and at the same time angers me.
 Three days ago he called on me, to ask permission for the publication of his translation of the New Testament."

-Castellio and Calvin's disagreements grew even wider when during a public meeting Castellio rose to his feet and claimed that clergy should stop persecuting those who disagree with them on matters of Biblical interpretation, and should be held to the same standards that all other believers were held to.
-Soon after, Calvin charged Castellio with the offense of "undermining the prestige of the clergy."
+Castellio and Calvin's disagreements grew even wider when, during a public meeting, Castellio rose to his feet and claimed that clergy should stop persecuting those who disagree with them on matters of Biblical interpretation, and should be held to the same standards that all other believers were held to.
+Soon after, Calvin charged Castellio with the offence of "undermining the prestige of the clergy".
 Castellio was forced to resign from his position of Rector and asked to be dismissed from being a preacher in Vandoeuvres.
 Anticipating future attacks from Calvin, Castellio asked for a signed letter that outlined in detail the reasons for his departure: "That no one may form a false idea of the reasons for the departure of Sebastian Castellio, we all declare that he has voluntarily resigned his position as rector at the College, and up till now performed his duties in such a way that we regarded him worthy to become one of our preachers.
 If, in the end, the affair was not thus arranged, this is not because any fault has been found in Castellio's conduct, but merely for the reasons previously indicated."